QuentinRa/blog.quentinra.dev/proj/tests/index.md

 Check out you language course now and we may have explained how to do some tests in this language.

+## Test-driven development (TDD)

+You will write tests, then code and try to pass one test.
+Then pass another, ... until all of them passed.

+This may look like something easy, but you need

+* to think about your tests
+* while not having any classes, methods, ... at hand

+To do some efficient TDD, you may

+1. write some UML, like a class diagram or use Model-driven (check UML course) to write a good class diagram
+2. write your tests easily since you got the structure
+3. just repeat the usual tests

+    1. code a method
+    2. run tests, one less fail after each run
+    3. optimize your code

+And then you will end speeding your developments because you suffered at the beginning doing some UML.

 ## Sources

 * Florent MADELAINE ([IUT-SF](http://www.iut-fbleau.fr/) teacher)